List of Marvel Comics characters: S: Skinner

 Skinner is a character appearing in American comic books published by Marvel Comics.
 The character was created by Howard Mackie and Adam Kubert.

 Skinner first appeared in Ghost Rider/Blaze: Spirits of Vengeance #3 in 1992 and in other series such as Nightstalker and Morbius, the Living Vampire, as part of the "Siege of Darkness" storyline.
 He later appeared in the limited series Over the Edge.

 Skinner initially had a violent life, but he tried to abandon this and settled down with a wife, who bore him children.
 However, his wife Pilgrim and the supervillain Blackout went to his home in an attempt to get him to return to his life of crime.
 Skinner then embarked on a quest to kill Ghost Rider and Blaze.
 He encountered them in a diner and threatened to kill the people inside until Blaze bargained with Skinner that if he fled, Skinner could chase him.
 Blaze could have fled but instead he waited for Skinner, and the two fought.
 Here Skinner told Blaze that he had kill his own family so he could be committed to his mother, and so that they could not work for her.
 Skinner did slay his family so they would escape the attentions of Lilith.

 In battle, Blaze repeatedly shot Skinner, leaving him a living skeleton.
 After this Skinner sought out new humans to steal their flesh so that he may appear human again.

+Skornn

+Skornn is an ancient evil demon known throughout the universe.
+On Earth, Skornn's plans are mostly thwarted by Cable.
+When Cable apparently destroyed Skornn, Skornn established a loyal group of ninja followers known as the Helix, who managed to recreate him.
+Deadpool, Wolverine, the Fantastic Four, and the Mutant Liberation Front work together to kill Skorrn.